 Opened by Leighton Buzzard Light Railway Ltd in 1919 to transport sand, and uniquely operated since then without a break, it has carried a steam-hauled passenger train service since 1968.
 It also now houses one of the largest and most important collections of narrow-gauge stock in England.
 Both the collection and the railway itself are covered by our Accredited Museum designation, awarded by Arts Council England.

 In typical light-railway fashion, the line features sharp curves, steep gradients - up to 1:25 (4%) - numerous level crossings of roads and paths, and a long stretch of roadside running, as it follows the local geography, rather than imposing itself on it.
 There is always something new around the next corner, including Britain's biggest onshore wind turbine!

-Today's Leighton Buzzard Railway offers a 75-minute round trip from Page's Park to Stonehenge Works, which is in the Bedfordshire countryside to the north of the town.
+Today's Leighton Buzzard Railway offers an 85-minute round trip from Page's Park to Stonehenge Works, which is in the Bedfordshire countryside to the north of the town.
 The current track is just under 3 miles (4.8km) long.
 The original line continued for another 0.75 mile (1 km) to Double Arches, and restoration of this section is a long-term objective.

 Information about the route of the railway can be found in the Souvenir Guide, which is on sale at the Page's Park shop.

 The railway is managed and operated by the volunteer members of the Leighton Buzzard Narrow Gauge Railway Society, which is a non-profit organisation with charitable status.
 You are very welcome to come and join us, and help preserve this unique piece of industrial history .